filipelauar/projects/README.md

 # Dimensionality Reduction and Clustering

-In [this folder](https://github.com/filipelauar/projects/tree/main/dimensionality%20reduction%20and%20clustering) will find 4 notebooks regarding the implementation and application of some dimensionality redcution and clustering methods.
+In [this folder](https://github.com/filipelauar/projects/tree/main/dimensionality%20reduction%20and%20clustering) you will find 4 notebooks regarding the implementation and application of some dimensionality redcution and clustering methods.

 You can run them on google colab following these link: